inalmo/RickAndMortyApp/README.md

    ```
    git clone https://github.com/YourUsername/RickAndMortyApp.git
    ```
-2. Launch `RickAndMortyMultiverseExplorer.xcodeproj` in Xcode.
+2. Launch `RickAndMortyApp.xcodeproj` in Xcode.
 3. Build and run the project on the Xcode simulator or a physical device.